codebar/tutorials/html/lesson7/tutorial.md

         color: white;
     }

 Look at your changes in Chrome (Chrome has some great developer tools which are going to help your responsive design).
-Open up the chrome inspect tool by right clicking and choosing 'inspect'.
+Open up the Chrome Inspect Tool by right clicking and choosing 'Inspect'.
 In the top left hand corner of the inspect tool you should see an icon that looks like a mobile in front of a monitor

 <img src="images/inspect.png" alt="inspect tool">